Woodmaninator/AttmayMBBot/README.md

 ### !aline
 This command starts an aLine game.
-If no difficulty is specified it will choose the easy difficulty.
+If no difficulty is specified, it will choose the easy difficulty.

 #### !aline [easy|medium|hard]
 This command starts an aLine game with the specified difficulty.

 #### !aline tutorial
 This command displays a tutorial for the aLine game.

+### !trivia
+This command starts a trivia game.
+If no difficulty is specified, it will choose the easy difficulty.
+This command utilises the [Open Trivia Database API](https://opentdb.com/).

+#### !trivia [easy|medium|hard]
+This command starts trivia game with the specified difficulty.